Y-Tree Trajectory Detrending & Spectral Analysis

 Both quantities in the plot below compare the fitted spline to a reference set of N points evaluated at the same parameter values:

 • RSS(spline, data) — spline points vs. sample positions.
 Decreases monotonically with DF (more flexibility always reduces in-sample error, reaching zero when DF ≥ N).
-It has no minimum, so it cannot choose DF on its own.
+It has no minimum, and so it cannot choose DF on its own.
 RSS(spline, data) is shown not because it picks DF, but as a foil: its relentless decrease illustrates why a monotone fit criterion is insufficient and a complexity penalty is needed.

 • RSS(spline, tree) — spline points vs. true tree-centerline positions (oracle).
 For a Y-shaped tree it is U-shaped: at low DF the spline cannot follow the fork geometry (underfitting); at high DF it chases trajectory noise away from the true shape (overfitting), and the minimum df* identifies the ideal smoothing level.
 For a straight (I-shaped) tree the geometry is linear – fully captured at df = 4 – so there is no underfitting regime and RSS(spline, tree) rises monotonically: higher DF only lets the spline drift further from the straight backbone.

 How to use both curves together.
-The two curves diverge as DF grows: RSS(spline, data) keeps falling while RSS(spline, tree) passes its minimum and starts to rise.
-The onset of this divergence marks the overfitting threshold — at that DF, the spline begins fitting behavioral noise rather than tree geometry.
+The two curves diverge as DF grows: RSS(spline, data) keeps falling whereas RSS(spline, tree) passes its minimum and starts to rise.
+The onset of this divergence marks the overfitting threshold – at that DF, the spline begins fitting behavioral noise rather than tree geometry.
 Practically, choose DF in the neighborhood of df* (or slightly to its left for a conservative smoothing).
 The widening gap between the two curves tells you how much of the fit improvement is noise-fitting rather than tree-shape recovery: a narrow gap means most of the fit gain is genuinely structural; a wide gap means the spline is mostly chasing noise.

 Can you get the tree skeleton from real video?
 Yes – the trunk centerline can be extracted by image segmentation or frame-to-tree registration.
 When that is possible, RSS(spline, tree) is directly usable, not just an oracle.
 When it is not available, AIC, BIC, and GCV replace the oracle: instead of measuring how far the spline is from the true skeleton, they penalize the in-sample RSS by the number of parameters, discouraging the spline from chasing noise.